-Lincoln School of Film and Media is home to a community of researchers who explore precisely these questions about culture, consumption, creativity, and communication, consistently pushing at the boundaries of media research.
+Lincoln School of Film, Media and Journalism is home to a community of researchers who explore precisely these questions about culture, consumption, creativity, and communication, consistently pushing at the boundaries of media research.
 Across film, television, sound studies, digital media, media ecologies, and critical philosophies, our research responds to a broad range of themes relating to culture, society, and media practice.
 We are united by a passion for collaboration, speculative thinking, and practical research across all disciplines relating to media and culture.

 Dr Andrew Elliott, Director of Research

 Extra Sonic Practice (ESP) are a group of scholars and artists who work with sound in multiple contexts and configurations.
 Playfully and knowingly (re)appropriating the acronym from its origin (Extra Sensory Perception) – ESP is a response to the growing prevalence of sound within various disciplinary contexts.
 The ‘extra’ of the group’s title points to sound’s connections to other media, sensory phenomena and theoretical concepts.
 It also alludes to the difficulty in drawing a clear distinction between the sonic and the vibrational, the heard and the felt, audibility and inaudibility.
 Take a look at the Extrasonic Practice Research Group for more details.